Chitaoji/textpy/README.md

 ### v0.1.5
 * Compatible with pandas version lower than 1.4.0.
 * Updated `textpy`:
-  * `Path` objects are now acceptable as parameters, which could only be strings previously.
+  * `Path` objects are now acceptable as parameters.
   * New optional parameter `home` to specify the home path.
 * More flexible presentation of output when using `TextPy.findall`.